angular/angular/aio/content/guide/reactive-forms.md

 ### Display the form array in the template

-The aliases `FormArray` is defined in your model, now add it to the template for user input.
-Similar to the `formGroupName` input provided by the `FormGroupNameDirective`, a `formArrayName` is used to bind communication from the `FormArray` to the template with the `FormArrayNameDirective`.
-Add the template HTML below after the closing `formGroupName` div element.
+Now that your model defines the aliases `FormArray`, add it to the template for user input.
+Similar to the `formGroupName` input provided by the `FormGroupNameDirective`, a `formArrayName` binds communication from the `FormArray` to the template with the `FormArrayNameDirective`.
+Add the template HTML below after the closing `formGroupName` `<div>` element.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="formarrayname" linenums="false" title="src/app/profile-editor/profile-editor.component.html (aliases form array template)">